Filip3/AnsibleFreshInstall/README.md

 options = "metadata"
 ```

-This configuration would help so later in the paths it will point to `/e/folder/on/e/` instead of `/mnt/e/folder/on/e/`. *This is also important when mounting files and folders to an docker container!*
+This configuration would help later in the paths that it will point to `/e/folder/on/e/` instead of `/mnt/e/folder/on/e/`. *This is also important when mounting files and folders to an docker container!*

 ## Ansible